European Spruce - the Sound of Wood.

 - The Flying V was part of an asymetrical design-approach by Ted McCarty to add to Gibson´s established designs a "future touch".
 Therefor he designed 3 new solid bodied guitar models: Flying V, Explorer and Moderne (last did not make it to production, seems that even no prototype was made).
 Additionally there was at least a "Futura" named prototype made, what was a precurser and finally became the Explorer.

-- First prototyps were made in 1957 that differ (slightly) from the final production.
+- First prototyps were made in 1957 and differ (slightly) from the final production.
 Production started in 1958 (81 made in this year) and was discontinued soon the following year/in 1959 (17 made) due to dissatisfying sales the Flying V was originally a commercial desaster and dealers often just ordered one for decoration of their shop window just as an eye catcher.
-In the mid-60´s some Flying Vs were assembled from leftover factory parts (mainly bodies), but these guitars had different hardware insalled (nickel instead of gold ABR1, no PAFs, not original tailpiece with string-through construction but LesPaul-style stop-bar tailpiece etc.).
+In the early-60´s some Flying Vs were assembled from leftover factory parts (mainly bodies), but these guitars had different hardware insalled (nickel instead of gold ABR1, no PAFs, not original tailpiece with string-through construction but LesPaul-style stop-bar tailpiece etc.).
 In mid-60´s, too, Gibson re-introduced the Flying V in an smaller ("squeezed") body shape with shorter and re-designed headstock, using different materials (incl. wood), hardware and colors for the finish.

 - Pictures from the only yet surfaced prototype (made 1957) you can find here (note that some variations were made for the 1958 production, incl. altering the neck-body-joint and enlarging the e-cavity for the angled switch that was finally used).
 When inspecting the bottom of the pickguard you will see that it is black - what looks like 3-ply on most pictures that you can find on the web is actually 4-ply (w/b/w/b), last black ply is very thin.
 Black pickguards were available, too, these were 5-ply (b/w/b/w/b, second black layer from top was a bit thicker than the others).